 However, as is often the case with lifestyle photography, these accounts are often not quite as they seem.
 These images are product sponsored and subject to heavy photo editing to boost busts and slim waistlines.
 For these reasons, many have come under criticism for crafting an unrealistic portrait of their lives and calling it reality.
 On the popular subreddit r/instagramreality you can see countless call-outs of people boasting #nomakeup while at the same time Facetuneing to high heaven.

-It’s worth taking a moment to wonder why people feel such a social pressure to craft these unrealistic images in the first place.
-Constant exposure to these photos can lead anyone to self-doubt their own beauty, especially for young people.
+It’s worth taking a moment to wonder why people feel such social pressure to craft these unrealistic images in the first place.
+Constant exposure to these photos can lead anyone to self-doubt their own beauty, especially young people.
 This has risen to a level of such concern that the Norwegian Parliament recently passed a law that requires celebrities and influencers to disclose when they’ve edited their skin or bodies in photos.

 As we’ve mentioned, Instagram is an incredibly popular place to find, share, and post lifestyle photography.
 But it’s hardly the only place to find it.

-There are so many modern lifestyle magazines they can be subdivided into categories like luxury, regional, gendered, culture, and hobbies to name a few.
+There are so many modern lifestyle magazines that we can subdivide into categories like luxury, regional, gendered, culture, and hobbies, to name a few.
 In fact, they’ve gotten so niche there’s even a Pickleball-themed lifestyle magazine.
 While the content varies wildly, what they all have in common is the photography.

-Anyone can snap an unposed picture of another person, but it takes skill to capture someone in a naturally beautiful pose in good lighting.
+Anyone can snap an unposed picture of another person.
+However, it takes skill to capture someone in a naturally beautiful pose in good lighting.
 The key to a successful candid photo is intelligent anticipation.

 Tom’s Guide has a great list of tips on how to improve your candid photography.
 You set yourself up for success if you spend golden hour at an inherently interesting place like the beach or a festival.

-Don’t let the shiny pages of Martha Stewart Living fool you, that sweet, wise cultural icon isn’t usually that well-lit and perfectly positioned in her gigantic kitchen.
+Don’t let the shiny pages of Martha Stewart Living fool you; that sweet, wise cultural icon isn’t usually that well-lit and perfectly positioned in her gigantic kitchen.
 That’s the work of lifestyle photography creating the illusion of effortless splendor.